 You and I can clearly agree that Google ads are much more effective than Facebook ads as the users are coming to Google with the sole purpose of searching for something online so that they can learn or simply buy the product, which is not the case with Facebook.

-Facebook prompts your ad, while Google directly shows you in the paid result when your keywords are searched.
+Facebook prompts your ad, while Google directly shows you the paid result when your keywords are searched.

 Google ads are basically a bidding war that requires winning with more amount of investment.